 Myth: Only old people wear hearing aids.

 Damage to your hearing can be caused by a one-time exposure to an intense sound like an explosion, or by continuous exposure to loud sounds over an extended period of time.
-This affects many people who work in loud factories, shops, or construction sites, or people who participate in loud recreational activities like target shooting and hunting, concert-going, motorcycling, and attending sporting events.
-Even at-home chores, such as mowing the lawn or using a snow blower, can cause the need for a hearing aid.
+This affects many people who work in loud factories, shops, or construction sites, or people who participate in loud recreational activities like target shooting, hunting, concert-going, motorcycling, and attending sporting events.
+Even at-home chores, such as mowing the lawn or using a snow blower, can cause hearing loss.

 Myth: Hearing aids will restore hearing to normal.

 Fact: Hearing aids are not a cure for hearing loss, just as eyeglasses do not “cure” vision.
-However, as with eyeglasses, wearing hearing aids improves quality of life by making everyday tasks more manageable, as well as by improving communication and increasing independence.
+However, as with eyeglasses, wearing hearing aids improves your quality of life—by improving communication, providing more independence, and decreasing risk of depression and cognitive decline.

 Hearing aids can also help slow the progression of your hearing loss.
 When you have hearing loss, some of your auditory nerve cells aren’t being used as often, so they can weaken further.
 Plus, your brain is working harder to hear sounds due to less information coming in through those damaged or weakened nerves.
 The combination of the two leads to further hearing loss.
-Meanwhile, wearing hearing aids amplifies sounds you would struggle to hear otherwise, stimulating the auditory nerve cells and “exercising” them, so your hearing (and quality of life) stays optimal under the conditions.
+Meanwhile, wearing hearing aids amplifies sounds you would struggle to hear otherwise, stimulating the auditory nerve cells and “exercising” them.

 Myth: Hearing aids are only for those with severe hearing loss.